GustavoKatel/dotfiles/.vim/bundle/vim-markdown/CONTRIBUTING.md

 # Documentation

 Every new feature must be documented under in the [README.md](README.md).
-Documentation must be written in [GFM](https://help.github.com/articles/github-flavored-markdown) since Github itself is the primary to HTML converter used.
+Documentation must be written in [GFM](https://help.github.com/articles/github-flavored-markdown) since GitHub itself is the primary to HTML converter used.
 In particular, remember that GFM adds line breaks at single newlines, so just forget about the 70 characters wide rule.

 # Markdown Flavors